Katie-Shay/MFA-with-MySQL-Workbench/README.md

 Comment out line
 @include common-auth
-As We want to use mfa-auth to authenticate SSH connections now instead of common-auth.
+As we want to use mfa-auth to authenticate SSH connections now instead of common-auth.

 ________________________________________________________________________________